-In the age of Pro Tools, SoundCloud and Twitter, some say record labels are no longer important.
+In the age of Pro Tools, SoundCloud and Twitter, many are asking: are record labels dying?
 The truth is, even though technology has changed the music business, record labels are more important than they ever have been.
 Here are 5 reasons record labels still matter.

 1 – They can make your music better